monome/docs/norns/reference.md

 # norns script reference

-Scripts are located in `~/dust/code/`, and are what make norns do things.
-A script consists of at least a Lua file but can additionally also contain supporting Lua libraries, SuperCollider engines and data.
+## commands

 |                      |                                              |
 | -------------------- | -------------------------------------------- |
 | [keyboard](keyboard) | Deciphers keyboard (typing, not piano) input |

-## directory structure
+## folder structure

+Scripts are located in `~/dust/code/`, and are what make norns do things.
+A script consists of at least a Lua file but can additionally also contain supporting Lua libraries, SuperCollider engines and data.

 ```
 myscript/